SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

 ## Exercise 2.2 Viewing a Database Object's SQL

-1. A create, select, or insert statement can be generated as shown below.
+1. A create, select, or insert statement can be generated as shown below for a table.

     ![](images/GenerateInsert.png)